 Sometimes, car accidents may be extreme.
 This happens more often than most people would anticipate.
-Apart from the intense pain and agony that results due to these injuries, the financial pressures are also a cause of great concern.
+Apart from the intense pain and suffering that results due to these injuries, the financial pressures are also a cause of great concern.
 What attorneys say is a totaled car?

 Of the two, financial damages are always much easier to understand and dissect.
 This is because you can simply sum up the monetary losses.
 However, there is one complication in this area as well, and that arises when the victim’s car gets totaled as a result of the accident.